Welcome to week one.

 Rest as required, good form and technique first, keeping it going comes second.

 When working out, program appropriate rest days in your schedule, the body grows and heals during these important days.

 - Practice the wall assisted squat whether you already squat good or not

 - Analyze yourself with the bodyweight squat and write down your weaknesses

 - Complete both workouts

 We love it if you would share your From Zero To Kettlebell Maestro experience on Facebook.
 However, we must stress that all content is protected by copyright, and copying or sharing is not allowed.
-If there is content within the programme that can be publicly shared it will be made clear.
+If there is content within the program that can be publicly shared it will be made clear.
 What can you do?
-You can post on Facebook that you’re participating in the programme, and learned about the kettlebell squat deadlift, and hook grip.
+You can post on Facebook that you’re participating in the program, and learned about the kettlebell squat deadlift, and hook grip.

-Don’t forget, you can share and discuss anything in relation to the programme in our private Facebook group From Zero To Kettlebell Maestro.
+Don’t forget, you can share and discuss anything in relation to the program in our private Facebook group From Zero To Kettlebell Maestro.
 No one outside the group will see the content, hence, you can also upload videos.
 You should be aware that if you did not purchase the additional coaching support, some questions might not be answered by our staff/coaches.